machineydv/machineydv/UPDATES.md

 		- [ ] Setup Github Actions with BromantaneBrowser
 		- [ ] Improve logs, check for suspensions
 		- [ ] Fix program function getting set instead of string
-		- [ ] Split BromataneBrowser into browsers of each chemicals
+		- [ ] Split BromataneBrowser into Tropisetron and Bromantane browsers each
+		- [ ] More users support, parallelize and improve speed
+	- [ ] TropisetronBrowser
+		- [ ] More users support
+		- [ ] Add Sirs list of nicotinic agonists
+		- [ ] Parallelize and improve speed
 	- [ ] GithubBrowser
 		- [x] Upload GithubBrowser (Partially)
 		- [ ] Improve logs, check for suspensions